preetipannu7/Newsletter_2024/Content/CSE/CSE.md

-## Students of CSE participated and bagged various positions in Youth Festival
+## Students of CSE bagged various positions in Youth Festival

 | S.No. | Name             | URN     | Name of Event                                                                           | Level |
 |-------|------------------|---------|-----------------------------------------------------------------------------------------|-------|